-Apart from the fresh produce, most vegetables, and most proteins, it helps to keep a well stocked pantry of items that last long and you can keep returning to.
+Apart from the fresh produce, vegetables and proteins, it helps to keep a well stocked pantry of items that last long and you can keep returning to.
 A few examples are flours, oils, vinegars, canned tomatoes, canned tuna, sauces such as mustard, etc, and Asian condiments, soy sauce, mirin, hoisin sauce and many more that will be featured throughout the recipes.
 So identify them and keep them.
 It also doesn't hurt to stock up rice, noodles, legumes, various spices, and other ingredients that don't require low temperatures.
-Furthermore, have some standard vegetables, that keep relatively long, in stock, for example onions, garlic, potatoes, lemons.
+Furthermore, have some standard vegetables that keep relatively long in stock, for example onions, garlic, potatoes, lemons.

 Proper storage and handling

 Keep fresh herbs, and green vegetables wrapped in kitchen paper in the fridge.
 Cleaned from any deteriorating parts, but not washed until ready to use.

 Keep tomatoes, and citrus on your bench, at least initially.